TurtleEngr/gitproj/doc/user-doc/config.md

 Valid suffixes: k, m, g

-If no suffix, then bytes are assumed.
+If there is no suffix, then bytes are assumed.